kernelkit/kernelkit.github.io/_tabs/about.md

 and data layers while minimizing operational complexity.
 This makes it exceptionally easy to deploy and manage in production environments.

+### About KernelKit

+KernelKit is an independent organization dedicated to developing and maintain [Infix][0], [curiOS][5], and other innovative projects with a commitment to keeping them forever open source.
+Our mission is to advance secure, reliable, and accessible operating system technologies for the broader community.

+KernelKit is proudly sponsored by its founding developers and is commercially backed by [Wires][6], which enables us to advance our development efforts for commercial deployment and our community contributions.

 ----

 [^1]: An immutable operating system features read-only file systems,